np-guard/cloud-resource-collector/README.md

 ### Setup the AWS Collector

-The AWS Collector requires you to provide region and credential information by setting up shared credential and config files:
+The AWS Collector requires you to provide region and credential information.
+You can do this either by setting up shared credential and config files or by setting environment variables.

+To setup the credential and config files do the following:

-1. Create a text file with the following content (replacing the keys with your AWS keys)
+- Create a text file with the following content (replacing the keys with your AWS keys)
 ```ini
 [default]
 aws_access_key_id = YOUR_AWS_ACCESS_KEY_ID